 This course allows students to explore innovative pedagogical approaches such as the Action Oriented and Plurilingual & Pluricultural Approaches, building on knowledge and skills acquired in FRE227H5 Teaching and Learning a Second/Foreign Language.
 This is accomplished through the examination of the linguistic and cultural diversity observed in French Language classes today, and the discovery of innovative and current teaching approaches followed by the creation of pedagogical materials.
 Particular emphasis is placed on students’ abilities to transfer knowledge into practice.

 This course provides an introduction to real-time language interaction in multilingual comprehension and production.
-A primary focus will be on language development, spoken and written language processing, the organisation of multilingual memory, and the main experimental methods in psycholinguistics.
+A primary focus will be on language development, spoken and written language processing, the organization of multilingual memory, and the main experimental methods in psycholinguistics.

 This course explores the tension between love and pain in a range of French literary works from 1800 to the contemporary era.
 Students will apply their previous knowledge in literature, and oral and written competences in French, to the study of multiple autobiographical and literary genres.
 Particular emphasis will be placed on extending attentive reading skills as ways of reflecting on first- and third-person writing and its relationship to love, social context and expectations, and gender.